3Squared/SQKDataKit/README.md

 }
 ```

-## `SQKDataImportOperation`
+## `SQKCoreDataOperation`

-Use an SQKDataImportOperation when you need to perform work with Core Data off of the main thread.
+Use an SQKCoreDataOperation when you need to perform work with Core Data off of the main thread.

 You need to subclass and must override the `performWorkPrivateContext:` method, which is where you should perform your work with Core Data.
 The operation will use its `SQKContextManager` to obtain a private managed object context.
 This is passed to the `performWorkPrivateContext:` method for you to use.
 When your work is complete call the `completeOperationBySavingContext:` method passing in the private context you have used.
 This saves the (private) managed object context, merges the changes into main context, and finishes operation.